-Transaction costs recorded in the year ended December 31, 2020, relate to the amortization of transaction costs on the demand loan and factoring facility, convertible debentures, and promissory note.
+Transaction costs recorded in the nine months ended September 30, 2021, relate to the amortization of transaction costs on the demand loan and factoring facility, convertible debentures, and promissory note.
+No transactions closed during the three months ended September 30, 2021, and accordingly, the only costs in these three months related to amortization of fees on the demand loan.